MonoidMusician/blog/sources/hereditarily_finite_sets.md

 ## How do you model HFSes?

-This is what I mean when I say I canʼt tell you what a set is: I donʼt know of a concrete model I can point to and say, “this captures the totality of sets”.^[Synthetic, analytic, …]
+This is what I mean when I say I canʼt tell you what a set is: I donʼt know of a concrete model I can point to and say, “this captures the totality of sets”.^[Synthetic, analytic,&nbsp;…]

 The situation is much different for hereditarily finite sets.
 We can definitely do this!